Climate change in China: Adaptation

 Pictured here is the conversion of three large rivers in Ningbo, China.
 The country is taking substantial measures to combat the flash floods predicted to intensify in the future.

 China has experienced a seven-fold increase in the frequency of floods since the 1950s, rising every decade.
 The frequency of extreme rainfall has increased and is predicted to continue to increase in the western and southern parts of China.
 The country is currently undertaking efforts to reduce the threat of these floods (which have the potential effect of completely destroying vulnerable communities), largely focusing on improving the infrastructure responsible for tracking and maintaining adequate water levels.
 That being said, the country is promoting the extension of technologies for water allocation and water-saving mechanisms.
 In the country's National Climate Change Policy Program, one of the goals specifically set out is to enhance the ability to bear the impacts of climate change, as well as to raise the public awareness on climate change.
 China's National Climate Change Policy states that it will integrate climate change policies into the national development strategy.
 In China, this national policy comes in the form of its "Five Year Plans for Economic and Social Development".
 China's Five Year Plans serve as the strategic road maps for the country's development.
 The goals spelled out in the Five Year Plans are mandatory as government officials are held responsible for meeting the targets.

 The Great Green Wall is a major tree planting initiative aiming to combat climate change.
-In November 2024, China's government reported, that after 46 years of work it finished the 3,000 kilometers green belt around the Taklamakan Desert.The part of the country covered by deserts declined from 27.2% in previouse decade to 26.8%.
+In November 2024, China's government reported, that after 46 years of work it finished the 3,000 kilometers green belt around the Taklamakan Desert.The part of the country covered by deserts declined from 27.2% in previous decade to 26.8%.